Manikantha-M/Face-Liveness-detection-using-Deeplearning-and-OpenCV/README.md

 3.Train the liveness detector network.

 4.Create a Python + OpenCV script capable of taking our trained liveness detector model and apply it to real-time video.

+I'll be treating liveness detection as a binary classification problem.

+Given an input image, I’ll train a Convolutional Neural Network capable of distinguishing real faces from fake faces.

+In order to build the liveness detection dataset:

+I Took my Phone and put it in selfie mode.
+Recorded a ~12-second video of myself.
+Replayed the same 12-second video, this time facing my Phone towards my laptop where I recorded the video replaying.
+This resulted in two example videos, one for “real” faces and another for “fake” faces.
+Finally, I applied face detection to both sets of videos to extract individual face ROIs for both classes.